Choosing the Right Email Editor

 We’ve partnered with Parcel to help you code better emails.
 Our code editor comes complete with syntax autocomplete, responsive previews, and an Inspect Element mode that helps you find code when you click elements in your preview.

-This is a great option for you if you want complete granular control over every aspect of your email.
-This editor also combines with Layouts.
+The code editor is a great option for you if you want complete granular control over every aspect of your email.
+The HTML editor also combines with Layouts.

 You can identify emails created using the code editor in the workflow with the icon.